softmatic/skt/README.md

 1. On your development machine, cd into the repo and create a file <code>.env</code> with the keys from <code>.env.local</code>, adjusted for production
 2. run <code>npm run build</code>
-3. cd into the <code>build</code> folder
-4. Log into your docker account and build the image with <code>docker build -t $DOCKER_ACCOUNT_NAME/skt:v0.1 .</code> (or any other tag name)
+3. Log into your docker account and build the image with <code>docker build -t $DOCKER_ACCOUNT_NAME/skt:v0.1 .</code> (or any other tag name)
-5. Push to the Docker hub with <code>docker push $DOCKER_ACCOUNT_NAME/skt:v0.1</code> or use Docker desktop
+4. Push to the Docker hub with <code>docker push $DOCKER_ACCOUNT_NAME/skt:v0.1</code> or use Docker desktop
-6. On Docker.io, verify that the image is listed. **NOTE**: You will want to set the repo to private, as the container contains your Stripe keys and other sensitive data.
+5. On Docker.io, verify that the image is listed. **NOTE**: You will want to set the repo to private, as the container contains your Stripe keys and other sensitive data.
 Consider switching to dynamic environment variables for a public repo
-7. Log into your server
+6. Log into your server
-8. Make sure you have recent versions of Docker and nginx (or any other webserver that can act as a reverse proxy)
+7. Make sure you have recent versions of Docker and nginx (or any other webserver that can act as a reverse proxy)
-9. Setup nginx as a reverse proxy for outside access, [tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-22-04), also a sample configuration file is provided in the <code>nginx</code> folder
+8. Setup nginx as a reverse proxy for outside access, [tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-22-04), also a sample configuration file is provided in the <code>nginx</code> folder
-10. **TIP:** To avoid having to use sudo for Docker commands, add your user account to the <code>docker</code> group: <code>sudo usermod -aG docker $YOUR_USERNAME</code>
+9. **TIP:** To avoid having to use sudo for Docker commands, add your user account to the <code>docker</code> group: <code>sudo usermod -aG docker $YOUR_USERNAME</code>
-11. Run <code>docker run -p 3000:3000 $DOCKER_ACCOUNT_NAME/skt:v0.1</code>
+10. Run <code>docker run -p 3000:3000 $DOCKER_ACCOUNT_NAME/skt:v0.1</code>
-12. Access your domain via a webbrowser
+11. Access your domain via a webbrowser

 ## Credits